cucumber/cucumber-jvm/datatable/README.md

 ```

 2a.
-If the first table cell is blank use the TableCellTransformer to convert the other cells in the column.
+If the first table cell is blank, use the TableCellTransformer to convert the other cells in the column.
 2b.
 Otherwise, use the TableEntryTransformer.

 3a.
-If the first table cell is blank use the TableEntryTransformer to convert the body values.
+If the first table cell is blank, use the TableEntryTransformer to convert the body values.
 3b.
 Otherwise, use the TableRowTransformer on all values.

 4. Pair up the keys and values from steps 2 and 3.